cesarvr/keycloak-bible-openshift/import-export/README.md

 ## From A Container Running In OpenShift

-In this section we are going export objects from one Keycloak/RHSSO server to another running inside the container, by modifying the starting up process of the SSO container.
+In this section we are going export objects from one Keycloak/RHSSO server to another running inside the container.

 ##### Pre-Requisites